frappe/erpnext_documentation/user/manual/en/stock/articles/material-transfer-from-delivery-note.md

 ### Select Warehouses

-When creating a Purchase Receipt for Material Transfer, for an Item select target Warehouse as Accepted Warehouse.
+When creating a Purchase Receipt for Material Transfer, for an Item, select target Warehouse as Accepted Warehouse.

 In the Supplier Warehouse, select a Warehouse from where Material is to be transferred.